rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > Together with the following question, we can better determine what the spread of
 > version usage is across the community.
-> We ask specifically about version 1.48 since it is, at the time of the survey, the
+> We ask specifically about version 1.47 since it is, at the time of the survey, the
 > version that was released ~1 year prior.
 Additionally, at the time of this writing
-> all major Linux distros have a version equal to or newer than this version (with the
+> all major Linux distros have a version equal to or newer than this version.
-> exception of Alpine which uses 1.47).

 ### Which version(s) of Rust do you use in automated testing (e.g., CI)?